Atlanta Dog Bite Attorney

 Atlanta has many fun dog parks, making this an easy city to own a pet.
 Almost 750,000 households in the Atlanta metro area reported having at least one dog in their home in 2021.
 When a dog attack happens, though, you need the help of an experienced dog bite attorney when dealing with the dog’s owner and insurance company.

-How much can you sue for a dog bite in Georgia?
+How much can you sue for a dog bite in Atlanta?